Belly Button Piercing Scars

 Hypertrophic scars are raised patches of skin caused by collagen clustering in the pierced area when the body engages in its natural healing process.
 The scarred area tends to be thicker than the skin around it, and it might also be redder in color, often making it very conspicuous.

-These hypertrophic scars are similar to keloid scars.
-They’re not as prominent or serious, but they are nevertheless visible.
+While hypertrophic scars are similar to keloid scars, they’re not as prominent or serious, nevertheless, they are visible!

 The typical navel piercing scar will look like a dot above the belly button and may be a bit recessed.
 Depending on the severity of your scarring, it could simply look like a small dark, reddish circle or it could look almost like a second, smaller belly button directly above yours.